 Employment at the University of Michigan

 I am an active member of the University of Michigan community, and regularly serve on committees both in the Linguistics Department and in the University more broadly (College Curriculum Committee, Provost’s Faculty Advisory Committee, Executive Committee of the African Studies Center, etc.).
 I am also an active member of the Linguistic Society of America (of which I am a fellow).
 I co-directed the 2013 LSA Linguistic Institute with my colleague, Robin Queen, and served for two years as chair of Program Committee for the Annual Meeting of the LSA.
-I am also serving as Editor of the LSA’s flagship journal, Language, for a seven-year period (2017-2023).
+I am also serving as Editor of the LSA’s flagship journal, Language, for a six-year period (2017-2022).